Bass line is one of those important song parts that you may not think of but you will immediately notice if it stops playing.

 A few things set them apart:

-The 5 String bass covers a significantly wider tonal range than 4 string guitar thanks to that additional low B string.
+The 5 String bass covers a significantly wider tonal range than 4 string guitars thanks to that additional low B string.
 It can sound exactly like a 4 string bass guitar, but at the same time, it will allow you to play lower notes which seem to be very useful in various situations.

 Also, with the additional string, more notes are at disposal without moving a fret hand across the fretboard at all.

 The 4 String bass will have a wider string spacing than the 5 string model which is especially noticeable at the nut width.
 This might be an important difference for new players.